jeetsj/eCommerce/README.md

-### Screenshots of the application is inside screenshots folder.
+### Screenshots of the application is inside "screenshots" folder.

 ## Create a .env file in then root and add the following